xpadev-net/yt-dlp/README.md

 #### niconico
 * `segment_duration`: Segment duration in milliseconds for HLS-DMC formats.
 Use it at your own risk since this feature **may result in your account termination.**
+* `lang`: Value of the Accept-Language header to use for download requests.
+Defaults to `en-us`

 #### youtubewebarchive
 * `check_all`: Try to check more at the cost of more requests.
 One or more of `thumbnails`, `captures`